rsmp-nordic/rsmp_website/pages/testhub.md

 ---

 # RSMP Test Hub
 The RSMP Test Hub is used for continuous validation of RSMP compliance of equipment and systems.
-Results cna optionally be published at the [compliance page]({% link pages/compliance.md %}).
+Results can optionally be published at the [compliance page]({% link pages/compliance.md %}).

 You should not test device/system located on street or in production, because testing will send commands, raise alarms, etc. which can interfere with normal operation and cause unsafe situation.